 CIFF was rated as one of six standout film festivals in the country beyond Sundance by the king of travel himself, Peter Greenberg.
 CIFF also made its way onto indieWIRE’s list of the 50 leading film festivals around the world.
 It’s also the largest festival of its kind in the region, and a multiple-time entry in MovieMaker Magazine's 50 Film Festivals Worth the Entry Fee.
 If that weren't enough, they are now one of a few dozen film festivals in the world that are Academy-qualified in all three short film categories.

-Tickets will go onsale Friday, Mar.
-15 for CIFF members and Friday, Mar.
-22 for the general public.
+The full schedule of films can be found here.
+Tickets go on sale Friday, Mar.
+7 for CIFF members and Friday, Mar.
+14 for the general public.
 Tickets are $18 for the general public and $16 for CIFF members.